Bayside Expo Center

 Bayside Expo Center (also known as the Bayside Expo and Conference Center) was a convention center located in Dorchester, Massachusetts.
 Originally opened as a shopping mall called Bayside Mall in the 1960s, the mall later failed and the convention center opened in its place.
 In 2010, it was purchased by the University of Massachusetts Boston after the building went into foreclosure.
+After the building's roof collapsed from the weight of accumulated snowfall during the 2014–15 North American winter, the university demolished the facility in 2016.
+In 2019, the University of Massachusetts board of trustees leased the property to Accordia Partners.
+In 2020, Accordia Partners proposed redeveloping the property into a 21-building mixed-used biotechnology science park called "Dorchester Bay City".
+In 2023, the Boston Planning & Development Agency approved the Accordia Partners proposal.

 History

 Bayside Mall was built in 1967 by Family City Development.
 Originally featuring Zayre, Almy's, Woolworth, and Stop & Shop as its major tenants.
 The center suffered greatly from high crime and poor sales among its stores, causing Almy's and many of the other stores to close in 1972, and the rest to close in 1973.
 A $15 million development plan launched in 1982 began converting the property to Bayside Expo Center.
 Bayside Expo Center officially opened for business in January 1983.

 In January 2008, Boston Mayor Thomas Menino appointed a 15-member task force to develop a 25-year master plan for the Columbia Point neighborhood with the Boston Redevelopment Authority (BRA).
 In January 2009, the BRA held public meetings for the Columbia Point master plan.